eliseomartelli/eliseomartelli.it/posts/vyos-ospf-wireguard.md

 ---
-title: "IDK"
+title: OSPF over Wireguard with VyOS
 date: "2022-09-28"
-excerpt: Static routes out, OSPF in
+excerpt: Avoiding static routes because I'm lazy and I wanted to lab a bit
 ---

 My home network is getting another friend, and I wanted to share the experience of setting everything up with you.